The other day I created a cool example using the

-<wbr> demo to now also add the shy as an option.
+<wbr> demo to add the soft hyphen as an option.

-You can basically place the in a word, in places where you want it to enter a soft hyphen when the word is too long for its container.
+You can place the in a word or in places where you want it to enter a soft hyphen when the word is too long for its container:

 As you can see, the implementation is the same as we saw with

-<wbr> however, this not an HTML element but an entity.
+<wbr>; however, this is not an HTML element but an entity.

-In the following demo, I've demonstrated three methods:
+In the following Codepen, I demonstrate three methods:

 shy: using the